Continuing Education Activity

 The incidence of retrobulbar hematoma varies depending on the etiology and can range from less than 1% (post-surgical) to 4% (trauma).
 One study, comprised of 1,386 patients with facial trauma at a tertiary care trauma center, reported the incidence of RBH to be 3.6%.
 The incidence of permanent blindness in this population was 0.14%.[4]

-Another study, which included 426 patients that underwent orbital wall fracture repair, reported an incidence of 1.2% for post-operative RBH.
-In this case series, the patients that developed RBH retained their normal visual acuity.
+Another study, which included 426 patients who underwent orbital wall fracture repair, reported an incidence of 1.2% for post-operative RBH.
+In this case series, the patients who developed RBH retained their normal visual acuity.
 Other incidence rates reported in the literature for RBH are 0.6% and 0.055% following orbital reconstruction and blepharoplasty, respectively.[5]

 Pathophysiology